-- Managers appointed during the reporting year New appointments will normally be at a low spinal column point within the SMG3 payscale.
+• Managers appointed during the reporting year - New appointments will normally be to the minimum of the appropriate SMG 1 or SMG 2 pay range.
 Permanent staff become eligible for the appraisal scheme immediately they commence employment in a senior management post.
 An appraisal meeting should normally take place within four weeks of commencement of employment to align with the first probationary meeting.
 The key objectives and competency development set should be established as normal, however the assessment and eligibility to receive base salary increase and PRP payment will not take place until the full appraisal period has taken place. (i.e. if an individual starts in October 2016, they would not receive any pay progression until April 2018 (18 month period).
 There is however, an opportunity to receive up to 10% PRP of salary earned in the period (non-consolidated cash bonus) in exceptional circumstances subject to performance in the initial stage.
-Individuals must be in post at the end of the review year and when pay is awarded in order to be eligible to receive an overall salary progression and PRP. - Managers who leave H&F Managers who leave before the end of a review year (i.e. 31st March) will not receive any PRP payment i.e. no pay progression or bonus payment.
+Individuals must be in post at the end of the review year and when pay is awarded in order to be eligible to receive an overall salary progression and PRP.

-- Managers who are unwell during the reporting period An assessment of overall achievement against annual targets for your role and against consistent demonstration of the five senior manager behavioural indicators will be conducted as normal.
+- Managers who leave H&F Managers who leave before the end of a review year (i.e. 31st March) will not receive any PRP payment i.e. no pay progression or bonus payment. - Managers who are unwell during the reporting period An assessment of overall achievement against annual targets for your role and against consistent demonstration of the five senior manager behavioural indicators will be conducted as normal.
 However, awards will be based on actual pay received during the assessment period.
 Therefore, if an officer's pay has reduced in line with the H&F sick pay scheme, any awards will be proportionate. - Managers who are absent on maternity leave during the reporting year When it is known that a manager will be absent on maternity leave, their performance targets should be reviewed and amended.
 Assessments for base pay increases and PRP payments should be based on the available information from the current reporting year, in conjunction with the previous year's assessment.
-If the officer is new to H&F and an assessment cannot be based on achievements in the present review year, base salary increase should be based on level 2 and a PRP rating be discretionary. - Calculation of PRP Pay The actual amount of the PRP or bonus payment is calculated as a percentage of total base salary plus any pay additions actually paid to the employee during the year.
-Hence for those who work part-time, the PRP amount is calculated against actual pay not a notional full-time salary.
-For those who changed grade during the year, HR will advise how the payment is made. - Moderation of PRP Pay For SMG grades there is a moderation process to ensure consistency and fairness in the rating of performance as this affects both base and bonus pay.
-For SMG 3 this is normally done through the H&F Senior Leadership Team (SLT).
+If the officer is new to H&F and an assessment cannot be based on achievements in the present review year, base salary increase should be based on level 2 and a PRP rating be discretionary. - Calculation of PRP Pay The actual amount of the PRP or bonus payment is calculated as a percentage of total base salary plus any pay additions, actually paid to the employee during the year i.e. the period 1st April to 31st March.
+Hence for those who work part-time, or part year the PRP amount is calculated against actual pay not a notional full-time salary.
+For those who changed grade during the year, HR will advise how the payment is made. - Moderation of PRP Pay - For SMG grades there is a moderation process to ensure consistency and fairness in the rating of performance, as this affects both consolidated base salary pay increases and non-consolidated, one-off performance bonus awards.
+For SMG1s and SMG 2s, this is done by the Chief Executive in conjunction with the Leader.